jacobvarner/100-days-of-code/r1-log.md

 ### R1D41

 To make up for a less productive week, I spent a lot of time today in order to start and finish the final project of my Responsive Web Design certification from freeCodeCamp.
 I am very pleased with how my [concept documentation page](https://codepen.io/jacobvarner/pen/RYbroq) turned out.
 I love the color scheme and the way I figured out how to make the navbar and links work with the scroll correction.

+### R1D42

+Before starting the the next freeCodeCamp certification, I took a moment to complete my coding challenge for the Twitter job application process.
+It was three simple algorithms and I managed to write them in Node.js.
+I passed all the test for the first two, but on the last one, I passed a few of the tests and then failed the later ones because I'm sure my solution was not efficient enough.